Strong, bipartisan support for technology trust fund bill backed by Secretary Jay Ashcroft

-Bipartisan legislation extending the sunset provisions for fees into the state’s technology trust fund has been approved by the Missouri Economic Development Committee this week in Jefferson City.
+Bipartisan legislation extending the sunset provisions for fees into the state’s technology trust fund has been approved by the Missouri Senate Economic Development Committee this week in Jefferson City.

 The vote was unanimous.